conranpearce/conranpearce.github.io/README.md

 The page should be able to be displayed upon various browsers and media, with slight alterations to fit the display.

 ## Steps to run
+- git clone this repo
+- cd into this repo
 - For CSS Pre-Processing change into 'stylesheets' folder and run the command
 - ```node-sass sass --watch -o css```